-You’re facing a difficult challenge, but handled the right way, it can become a valuable teaching opportunity.
+We’re so glad you reached out.
+You’re facing a difficult challenge, to be sure.
+But handled the right way, it can become a valuable teaching opportunity.
 There’s nothing like a healthy dose of reality for a young man in your son’s position.
-He’s made a serious mistake – but mistakes can be important stepping stones to maturity and adulthood.
+Yes, he’s made a serious mistake — but mistakes can be important stepping stones to maturity and adulthood.

-Your whole family can play an important part in guiding the expectant mother through this new experience.
+Your whole family can play an important part in guiding the expectant mother (still a young woman) through this new experience.
 She needs to be reminded of the value of the precious life she’s carrying.
-Together with her mom and dad, you can help her weigh and balance her options and decide what her personal goals and objectives ought to be at this point in her life.
+Together with her mom and dad, you can help her weigh and balance her options as a pregnant teen and decide what her personal goals and objectives should be at this point in her life.
 She won’t be able to do this well without the assistance of wise, caring, and life-affirming adults.

 Depending on your son’s and his girlfriend’s attitudes, you and the girl’s parents may want to check out Margie and Greg Lewis’ book The Hurting Parent: Help and Hope for Parents of Prodigals.
 Additional resources and referrals to local teen pregnancy centers can be found through OptionLine’s website.
 And Focus on the Family’s Counseling department maintains a list of residential options and can provide further personal assistance.